- Safety and Health Topics

 Medical Management and Countermeasures

-Healthcare providers have a variety of tools at their disposal to test for Ebola virus infection and diagnose EHF, including blood tests that can detect antibodies to the Ebola virus or the RNA of the virus itself.
+Healthcare providers have a variety of tools at their disposal to test for Ebola virus infection and diagnose EVD, including blood tests that can detect antibodies to the Ebola virus or the RNA of the virus itself.
 Cell culture and electron microscopy are also used to identify Ebola virus.

 1 Preventing Spread of Disease on Commercial Aircraft: Guidance for Cabin Crew.
 Centers for Disease Control and Prevention (CDC), U.S. Department of Health and Human Services (HHS).

 2 Sinclair, R., Boone, S. A., Greenberg, D., Keim, P., & Gerba, C. P. (2008).
 Persistence of category A select agents in the environment.
 Applied and environmental microbiology, 74(3), 555-563.

 3 "Public Health Emergency Medical Countermeasures Enterprise (PHEMCE) Strategy," U.S. Department of Health and Human Services, accessed April 12, 2014.

 4 Thomas Hoenen, Allison Groseth, and Heinz Feldmann, "Current Ebola vaccines," Expert Opinion on Biological Therapy 12, no. 7 (2012): 859-872.